David Brcic

-David Joseph Brcic (born January 21, 1958) is an American former soccer goalkeeper who played professionally in the North American Soccer League and Major Indoor Soccer League.
+David Joseph Brcic (born January 21, 1958) is an American former professional soccer player who played as a goalkeeper in the North American Soccer League and Major Indoor Soccer League.
 He also competed at the 1984 Summer Olympics and earned four caps with the United States men's national soccer team.

 Youth career

 In 1976, Brcic graduated from Bishop DuBourg High School in St. Louis, Missouri where he played on the school's soccer team.
 He has been inducted into the school's Hall of Fame.
 After high school, Brcic attended St. Louis University where he played a single season of college soccer.

 Outdoor soccer

 In 1977, he left the university to sign with the New York Cosmos of the North American Soccer League.
 Brcic remained a back-up with the Cosmos through the 1979 season.
 Through that year, he had played only eight games in goal.
-During the 1978-79 off-season, the Cosmos loaned Brcic to Greenock Morton of the Scottish First Division, then the top league in Scotland.
-After injuries hit Greenock Morton's goalkeepers, the team brought Brcic into its first team where he played six league games, including a win at Aberdeen F.C. on December 20, 1978 during which Brcic stopped a penalty kick.
-Brcic returned to the Cosmos for the 1980 season and remained with the team until it folded during the 1984-1985 indoor season.
+During the 1978–79 off-season, the Cosmos loaned Brcic to Greenock Morton of the Scottish First Division, then the top league in Scotland.
+After injuries hit Greenock Morton's goalkeepers, the team brought Brcic into its first team where he played six league games, including a win at Aberdeen F.C. on December 20, 1978, during which Brcic stopped a penalty kick.
+Brcic returned to the Cosmos for the 1980 season and remained with the team until it folded during the 1984–1985 indoor season.